 After joining Weightmans as an Articled Clerk in 1985, David qualified in 1987 and was made a partner in 1992.
-After qualification he spent many years handling both civil and criminal litigation for insurers and their policyholders, but became a founder member of firm's dedicated regulatory services unit in 2004 and has been a dedicated regulatory lawyer since then.
+After qualification he spent many years handling both civil and criminal litigation for insurers and their policyholders, before becoming a founder member of firm's dedicated regulatory services unit in 2004.

 David is best known for his work defending organisations and individuals facing investigation and prosecution for offences including corporate manslaughter, gross negligence manslaughter and breaches of health and safety legislation.
 The work often entails on-site investigations, PACE interviews and advocacy in Magistrates' and Coroners' Courts.